Michael Greenberger

 Photo of Michael Greenberger

-Michael Greenberger is the founder and director of the University of Maryland Center for Health and Homeland Security (CHHS) and a professor at the University of Maryland Francis King Carey School of Law.
+Michael Greenberger was the founder and director of the University of Maryland Center for Health and Homeland Security (CHHS) and is currently a professor at the University of Maryland Francis King Carey School of Law.
 CHHS works on a broad range of homeland security and emergency response issues for federal, state, and local governmental agencies, as well as universities and public health entities.
 CHHS has a staff of more than 40 professionals, many of whom are recent graduates of Maryland Carey Law.
 More information about CHHS can be found at www.mdchhs.com.

 Since joining the faculty in 2001, Professor Greenberger designed and teaches two courses focused on counterterrorism and emergency response, Homeland Security and the Law of Counterterrorism, introduced in 2002, and National Security, Foreign Intelligence, and Privacy, which was taught for the first time in the spring 2014 semester.